 Reference Data as an Emergent Measurement Service.
 As the OAWG pivots its strategy into new sectors such as metabolomics and non-targeted analysis for food, materials and environmental measurements, the data and metadata associated with reference material characterization lends itself to a measurement service in its own right.
 NMIs/DIs are anticipated to be producers of such reference data as trustworthy validated datasets, which can be used to calibrate, validate or challenge developments for data analysis, e.g. using machine-assisted ("artificial intelligence") or multivariate approaches.
-In the age of digital transformation, standards composed of "reference data" are often mentioned; this measurement service represents an area of emergent interest for the OAWG, and we will be guided by the recently appointed CCQM TG for Digitalisation.
+In the age of digital transformation, standards composed of "reference data" are often mentioned; this measurement service represents an area of emergent interest for the OAWG.

 Generated data within OAWG key comparisons and pilot studies are well-documented and are acquired meeting the highest quality standards, which makes them ideally suited to serve as reference data.
 Measurement uncertainty estimates are generally robust and traceability is ensured and thus a high confidence in the results is achieved.
 It may be desirable to have the possibility of the exchange of measurement datasets (as raw data) themselves, including all necessary metadata (with the respective software versions used to generate data) between participants to be used as reference data so that measurements and conversions can be traced.
 A recent example of such an activity is CCQM-P150.b in which several participants volunteered to share their individual raw NMR spectral data for re-evaluation using various data pre-processing techniques.
 The use of well-documented, open source and machine-readable formats for such data is highly desirable and the WG can learn from this type of interrogation of the raw data.
-This activity may be further progressed through the future planned track D studies for advancing and harmonizing NMR data acquisition and processing techniques.